Nitrokey/nitrokey-documentation/storage/faq.rst

 .. include:: ../shared-faqs/pins.rst

+**Q:** Why does my Nitrokey Storage hang when switching between nitrokey-app and GnuPG?
+  GnuPG and nitrokey-app sometimes tend to hand each other.
+This is a known problem and it can be fixed by re-inserting the Nitrokey into the USB slot.

 **Q:** What is the firmware PIN for?
     The firmware password should meet general password recommandations (e.g. use alphabetic characters, digits and special